21CFR Part 11 compliance

-To be valid across visionCATS installations on different time zones, the E-Signature date time is always displayed in Coordinated Universal Time.
-The short notation Z is used instead of UTC±00:00 for a more condensed display.
+To be valid across visionCATS installations on different time zones, the E-Signature date time is always stored in Coordinated Universal Time, but displayed in local time zone.
+Therefore, two visionCATS’ clients with different time zones would display a different time.

 As visionCATS saves data in a specific folder on the server, data integrity should be assured from the Windows rights.

 As data are stored only on the server machine, it is recommend to install visionCATS server on a dedicated machine, on which only the IT Administration has access.

 Otherwise (like for standalone installation), the data in the image folder should be protected with specific user rights.
 For more information, see How to setup Windows user rights for data integrity.